 “This has given me a framework of services in which I can explore moves that I may wish to make, and I am grateful for that because I was ignorant of most of those services”

 (Quote from participant)

 The Life Planning pillar supports the participants to build a new life direction, enhance their self-esteem, explore pathways to change their thinking as well as identify supports that can help them realise that change.
-Life Planning provides education on pathways to work, education, volunteering or other activities that promotes a sense of wellbeing.
+Life Planning provides information on pathways to work, education, volunteering or other activities that promotes a sense of wellbeing.
 Participants explore blocks or barriers that are preventing them from achieving and learn to develop a plan that will enable them to progress.
 Key services available in the community are facilitated to input into each programme, thus ensuring men are equipped with greater knowledge of services and supports available.
 Participants gain greater awareness of themselves, their skills, qualities and abilities as well as becoming more aware of the types of environments where they can flourish.
-Each participant develops their own Life Plan which identifies the goals and actions they wish to focus on beyond this programme.
+Each participant develops their own life plan which identifies the goals and actions they wish to focus on beyond the programme.

 “Before I started on the programme I felt like I was looking in at the world.
 It was like a foggy window and I was looking in. now I feel part of the world around me.
 I am part of wider society.
 It’s very hard to describe how positive this feels”.
 (Quote from participant)